redskyburning/generator-ng-gen/README.md

 ## Usage

-More informations, options, parameters in the [usage documentation page](docs/usage.md)
+More information, options, parameters in the [usage documentation page](docs/usage.md)

 ### Install